nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_data_model.rst

 Device type overview
 ********************

-The following tables list the application device types that are supported in the Matter specification.
+The following tables list the *application device types* that are supported in Matter.

-* The description for each device type is taken from the Device Library specification.
+* The description for each device type is taken from the Device Library Specification.
 * The state of the device specifies whether a device type can be subject to certification.
   The `Provisional` state indicates that the device type implementation is not yet fully tested and certified, even though the implementation may be ready and you can use it on your own risk.
 * The dedicated sample column provides the link to the sample in the |NCS| that implements the given device type, if available.